 “F-P” FLOODPLAIN DISTRICT

 SECTION 1.
-INTENT AND PURPOSE OF DISTRICT: The “F-P” Floodplain District is intended for application in those areas of the community which are subject to inundation from surplus stormwater as defined by the Cowley County Flood Insurance Rate Map, Panel Number _____________ effective _______________ and any subsequent additions or amendments thereto, prepared for Cowley County by the Federal Insurance Administration.
-This zone is intended for application throughout the zoning jurisdiction in locations where an official floodplain delineation has been established.
+INTENT AND PURPOSE OF DISTRICT: The “F-P” Floodplain District is intended for application in those areas of the community which are subject to inundation from surplus stormwater as defined by the Dickinson County Flood Insurance Rate Map, Panel Number _________ and any subsequent additions or amendments thereto, prepared for Dickinson County by the Federal Insurance Administration.
+This zone is intended for application throughout the zoning jurisdiction in locations where official floodplain delineation has been established.
 The regulations are intended to minimize the extent of floods and reduce the height and violence thereof; to minimize the hazard of loss of lives and property caused by floods; and to secure safety from floods through the confinement of floods, within reasonable limits by regulating and restricting areas of development along or in natural water courses and drainways.

 SECTION 2.
 DISTRICT REGULATIONS: In the “F-P” District, no building or land shall be used and no building or structure shall be erected, altered, or enlarged which is arranged or designed for other than one of the permitted uses in the parent district, to which this district is made a part, provided that such uses and structures meet the minimum requirements of SECTION 3 of these Zoning Regulations.

 SECTION 3.
-CONDITIONAL USE REGULATIONS: Notwithstanding the requirements of the parent district, the other requirements of this Zoning Ordinance, and the detailed regulations present in County Resolution No. ____ and any amendments thereto, the following regulations shall supplement the regulations of the parent district, of which this district is made a part.
+DEVELOPMENT REGULATIONS: Notwithstanding the requirements of the parent district, the other requirements of this Zoning Ordinance, and the detailed regulations present in City Ordinance No.________ and any amendments thereto, the following regulations shall supplement the regulations of the parent district, of which this district is made a part.
 These regulations shall supersede those of the parent district where there is a conflict among regulations.

-Where by reason of flooding potential, and where the special flood studies and map indicate the possibility of detrimental or limiting conditions for development, no person, firm or corporation shall initiate any development or substantial improvement, or cause the same to be done, without first obtaining a separate permit for development for each such building or structure in accordance with the detailed requirements of County Resolution No. ____ and any amendments thereto.
+Where by reason of flooding potential, and where the special flood studies and map indicate the possibility of detrimental or limiting conditions for development, no person, firm or corporation shall initiate any development or substantial improvement, or cause the same to be done, without first obtaining a separate permit for development for each such building or structure in accordance with the detailed requirements of City Ordinance No. ______ and any amendments thereto.
 The application for a development permit shall be prepared in writing upon forms furnished for that purpose and shall be filed in the office of the Zoning Administrator.
-The application shall be accompanied by explanatory background information as required by Resolution No. ____ and any amendments thereto, which shall include as a minimum:
+The application shall be accompanied by explanatory background information as required by Ordinance No._______ and any amendments thereto, which shall include as a minimum:

 Identification and description of the work to be covered by the permit.